inceptjs/incept.js/docs/config.md

 })
 ```

-To access the configuration of either the server or static configuration
+To customize `webpack` for ether the server or static, the following
-you can do the following.
+can be done inside of a plugin.

 ```js
 export default function(app) {